-Costs incurred for the issuance of debt have been capitalized.
-These costs are amortized over the remaining period of the loan using the straight line method, which approximates the effective interest method.
+Cost incurred in the issuance of debt have been capitalized and are reported on the statement of financial position as a direct deduction from the related debt liability.
+Debt issuance costs are amortized as interest expense using the straight-line method over the remaining period of the debt, which approximates the effective interest method.